adambard/learnxinyminutes-docs/perl6-pod.html.markdown

 </pre>

 This is highly dependent on the format output.
-For example, while this works when Pod is converted to HTML, it might not work with Markdown.
+For example, while this works when Pod is converted to HTML, it might not be preserved when converted to Markdown.

 ### Block Pre-configuration